ruipbarata/salsify-take-home-test-moved/README.md

 - **Storage Structure**: The offsets array is divided into **chunks**.
 Each chunk contains, for example, 1000 offsets.
 These chunks are stored in the Redis cache, allowing efficient offset fetching.

 ### 2. Reading Lines Using Offsets
-- **Offset Access**: When a line is requested, I calculate in which chunk the line index is present.
+- **Offset Access**: When a line is requested, it is calculated in which chunk the line index is present.
 The corresponding chunk is then fetched from the cache.
 - If the chunk is already stored in the cache, it is loaded into memory.
 - Otherwise, the file is read from the last processed chunk to the end of the requested chunk, minimizing the amount of unnecessary reading.
 - **Cache Fetching**: When the offset chunk is found in the cache, the index of the desired line is retrieved from the offset array.
 From that position, the line is read from the file and returned to the client.